Oscario0/loom/README_Loom.md

     10(b) corresponds to
     [lines 112-119](./Veil/Examples/NOPaxos/NOPaxosExecutable.lean#L112)
   * The simulation procedure (lines 1006-1017 in the paper submission) can be found in [`Veil/Examples/NOPaxos/NOPaxosTest.lean`](./Veil/Examples/NOPaxos/NOPaxosTest.lean#L53)

+### Section 8.
+Combining Automated and Interactive Proofs in a Dafny-Style Verifier

+Section 8 of the paper gives an overview for implementation of Dafny-like verifier based on Loom - Velvet.
+In Velvet, the user can:
+- test programs before attempting verification (see an [example](./CaseStudies/Velvet/VelvetExamples/Examples.lean#L102))
+- separately prove functional correctness and termination using [`partial_total_split`](./CaseStudies/Velvet/VelvetTheory.lean#L181) theorem (see an [example](./CaseStudies/Velvet/VelvetExamples/Total_Partial_example.lean#L127))
+- combine automated SMT-based proofs and manual Lean 4 proofs (see an [example](./CaseStudies/Velvet/VelvetExamples/Examples_Total.lean#L142))
+- use Lean 4 Mathlib to prove complex program specifications and reuse triples produced automatically (see an [example](./CaseStudies/Velvet/VelvetExamples/SpMSpV_Example.lean#L764))

 ## Structure and Contents